a-nikolaev/a-nikolaev.github.io/fp/index.markdown

 ### Overview

 This is a practical hands-on course on functional programming using OCaml.
+The goals of the course are: to help you learn the functional programming paradigm, and more broadly, to improve your ability to learn any new technology or programming language, which will make you a better programmer and computer scientist.

 We will be solving programming problems in class, in groups and individually.
 Small homework assigned every week for better material retention.
 A project in the second half of the semester, in which you will be implementing a program or tool of your choice using functional programming principles.
 A final exam at the end of the semester.